How to match information of any two household members across waves

 - Status changed from New to In Progress

 Yes, you can replicate this matching excercise for each wave.
 You could do this excercise for each wave and then append those together for a long format file.
 But without knowing further details we cannot advise.

 However, a colleague has suggested that the difference between 28K & 19K could be due to not employed women - as anyone who is not employed will not have a wage and hence not be included in your wage regression.

-#2 Updated by Nico Ochmann 10 months ago
+#2 Updated by Nico Ochmann over 1 year ago

 have not heard from you in a while, but Stephanie was very helpful too.

 Both the 28K and 19K are wage regressions, so that would not be the explanation.
 But there might be another one.